-If you have a well-stocked bar cart but find yourself resorting to the same two or three cocktails, it might be time to invest in a cocktail recipe book.
-And while there’s nothing wrong with having reliable favorites you can always turn to, you might be missing out on a potential new favorite.
-Plus, cocktail books can be a great way to make use of those odd liqueurs and unopened bitters you have lying around but can’t figure out what to do with (say, what is St. Germain, anyway?).
+If you have a well-stocked bar cart and fancy yourself a budding bartender but find yourself resorting to the same two or three cocktails, it might be time to invest in one of the best bartender books.
+While there’s nothing wrong with having reliable flavors you can always turn to, you might be missing out on a potential new favorite.
+Plus, the best bartender books can be a great way to make use of those odd liqueurs and unopened bitters you have lying around but can’t figure out what to do with (say, what is St. Germain, anyway?).

-Some of our favorite bartender books follow the old adage about teaching a man to fish; they break down the essentials components of a cocktail, giving you the opportunity to tweak as needed and create your own concoctions.
-Others are simply easy reference guides that you can turn to when you’re not sure whether you need 3/4 oz or 1/2 oz of triple sec.
+Some of our favorite bartender books follow the old adage about teaching a man to fish; they break down the essential components of a cocktail, giving you the opportunity to tweak as needed and create your own concoctions.
+Others are simple reference guides you can turn to when you’re not sure whether you need 3/4 oz or 1/2 oz of triple sec.
 These guides are split up by base spirit, making it easier to flip to the drink you want.

-Whether you’re a budding mixologist or you’re just looking for something to whip up on a Wednesday, these bartender books will give you the basics you need.
-And of course, these books make great gifts for any cocktail lover.
+Whether you’re a master mixologist already, looking to find a new hobby or you’re just wanting to whip up on a Wednesday, these bartender books are the best resource for you.
+And, of course, they make great gifts for any cocktail lover.

 1. Meehan’s Bartender Manual Hardcover